Exciting news: The Deskless Report 2022 has launched 🎉 Read it here!

 Regardless of your organization’s size, it’s important that you not only deliver top-down feedback, but rather spend time collecting and listening to upward feedback from your employees.

-When it comes to collecting upward feedback, there are a lot of challenges that prevent deskless organizations from doing it effectively.
-Let’s walk through the importance of upward feedback and common hurdles that deskless organizations face.
+When it comes to collecting upward feedback, there are a lot of challenges that prevent frontline organizations from doing it effectively.
+Let’s walk through the importance of upward feedback and common hurdles that frontline organizations face.

 What is upward feedback?

-Upward feedback is feedback that’s given or received from the bottom-up – from your employees to head office.
-It’s important that managers and higher-ups consistently have a pulse on the good, the bad, and the ugly.
+Upward feedback is feedback that’s given or received from the bottom up—from your staff to head office.
+It’s important that managers and higher-ups consistently have a pulse on the good, the bad and the ugly.
 The best way to do that is through upward feedback.

 Companies that prioritize upward feedback see a lot of benefits: